yakattak/techblog/README.md

   * [Repository](#repository)

   ## [Description](#table-of-contents)
-  Post-Up is an app that lets users see local pick up athletic blog_posts and decide if they are going to attend.
-Attendance is recorded and other users can see how many people are showing up.
+  Post-Up is an app that lets users see local pick up athletic blog_posts and decide if they are going to upvote.
+Upvoteance is recorded and other users can see how many people are showing up.

   The project can be found at the following link: [Heroku Link](https://guarded-waters-75502.herokuapp.com/)